jessicaflowers/modified_RIP/README.md

     tcoupl   = v-rescale      # thermostat (turining this off is necessary for RIP bus also crashed the simulation for some reason ... need to debug) pcoupl   = c-rescale      # barostat (turining this off is necessary for RIP bus also crashed the simulation for some reason ... need to debug) nstxout-compressed = 25000  # write frame every 100 ps

+### Notes

+Steps to create the /input and /mdp folders if you wish to start from scratch:

+Use solution builder from CHARMM-GUI for the initial set up.
+It should generate a bunch of folders and files with the general format:

+    charmm-gui/
+    ├── tons of input files (ie .pdb, .cif, .in, .crd, etc.)
+    ├── gromacs/
+        ├── README
+        ├── step3_input.gro
+        ├── other important files
+        ├── THIS IS WHERE YOU SHOULD COPY dynamics-parameter-generation.py ├── toppar/
+    │   ├── so many files, not important to discuss

+When this is complete, you will want to take the dynamics-parameter-generation.py from this repo, copy it into the \gromacs folder, and run it.
+This will generate the /input and /mdp folders that are required to run the MD simulations.